MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-overview.md

 2. The gateway needs to map the Azure Active Directory UPN to a local Active Directory identity.

    a.
-If AAD DirSync (also known as *AAD Connect*) is configured, then the mapping works automatically in the gateway.
+If Azure AD DirSync (also known as *Azure AD Connect*) is configured, then the mapping works automatically in the gateway.

    b.
 Otherwise, the gateway can look up and map the Azure AD UPN to a local user by performing a lookup against the local Active Directory domain.